AUDIE CORNISH, HOST:

 Well, Professor Day wrote to say: This time measure, of course, is the median, the physical middle of a data set.
 A mean couldn't have been computed until all bulbs had burnt out.

-CORNISH: Our last letter comes from Toby Baker of Windsor, Colorado.
+CORNISH: Our last letter comes from Toby Baker of Windsor, Colo.
 After the winter we've had, Baker writes that ice walking should be recognized as an Olympic sport.
-As she describes it, ice walking can be done in pairs.
-In this case with Molly, her golden retriever.
+As she describes it, ice walking can be done in pairs; in this case with Molly, her golden retriever.
 The goal, just stay vertical in the rink.

 SIEGEL: Also known as a driveway.